 Like those clearly visible and immediate student needs, we should have the same sense of urgency when it comes to self-esteem, rejection, and a student’s sense of safety.

-As a young teacher thrust in a room of surly fifth-grade students, I struggled to simultaneously teach my students, manage the classroom, and fully respect and respond appropriately to the journey each of my students was on.
+As a young teacher thrust into a room of surly fifth-grade students, I struggled to simultaneously teach my students, manage the classroom, and fully respect and respond appropriately to the journey each of my students was on.
 An incident occurred and a student wished to argue instead of following directions.
-I stood my ground, attempting to convey a message to the class, but I inadvertently silenced this student.
+I stood my ground, attempting to convey a message to the class, and by doing so, I inadvertently silenced this student.
 The effect was to dampen his spirits and to eradicate any motivation he and many of the boys had for the subjects I taught.
-I even believe the incident impacted the way students related to one another, which then actively contributed to a negative classroom culture.
-My solution was to teach my students the four-step apology, and to start by modeling an apology to my class.
+I even believe the incident impacted the way students related to one another, which then actively contributed to negative classroom culture.
+My solution was to teach my students the four-step apology and to start by modeling an apology to my class.

 “First, I need to say I’m sorry for the way I spoke to a few of you the other day.”
-I addressed my students by name, and named the incident.
+I addressed my students by name and named the incident.
 “I didn’t give you much of a chance to be heard and that is not very kind or respectful.
 In the future, I want to be more patient.
 Will you forgive me?”
-The boys were embarrassed by the attention, but nodded anyway.
-Then another student raised her hand and asked if she could also apologize, so she made amends with a classmate she had argued with earlier in the week.
+The boys were embarrassed by the attention but nodded anyway.
+Then, another student raised her hand, asked if she could also apologize, and made amends with a classmate she had argued with earlier in the week.

 The exercise changed our classroom culture in small ways I hadn’t expected.
 I started hearing students apologizing using the four-step method independently.
 One girl demanded an appropriate apology when one of the boys pushed her out of line.

 Begin with resources for your entire class.
-Resources like EVERFI’s Honor Code and Character Playbook address emotional awareness but allow students to go at their own pace in a low-risk online environment.
-Depending on your students’ proficiency and interest, this can be a great jumping-off point for classroom conversations.
-By beginning the conversation, we can initiate a primary support reaching all students and allowing us to tailor secondary and tertiary support based on need.
+Resources, like EVERFI’s Honor Code: Bullying Prevention and Character Playbook, address emotional awareness and allow students to go at their own pace in a low-risk online environment.
+Depending on your students’ proficiency and interests, this can be a great jumping-off point for classroom conversations.
+By beginning the conversation, we can initiate a primary support reaching all students and allowing us to tailor secondary and tertiary support of students’ emotional needs.

-Attending to the emotional needs of students means eliminating serious roadblocks to educational engagement, but it also means helping students develop the emotional skills necessary to be successful both inside and outside the classroom.
-Explicitly teaching how to navigate sticky social situations and to advocate for themselves in the classroom provides a good model for future salary negotiations and effective interpersonal communication.
-If your school encourages students to view and track their grades in real time,students are learning self-regulation and developing a sense of responsibility over their academic performance.
+Attending to the emotional needs of students means eliminating serious roadblocks to educational engagement.
+It also means helping students develop the emotional skills necessary to be successful both inside and outside of the classroom.
+Explicitly teaching students how to navigate sticky social situations and to advocate for themselves in the classroom provides a good model for future salary negotiations and effective interpersonal communication, for example.
+If your school encourages students to view and track their grades in real-time, students are learning self-regulation and developing a sense of responsibility for their academic performance.
 And though teachers can’t achieve this alone, whatever we can do to impart critical thinking skills and a baseline expectation of respect and tolerance will ultimately improve our collective future communities.

-In light of increasing rates of community and school violence, high-profile suicides, and self-segregation, we can no longer ignore the vital role that mental health and emotional needs play in human development and in how we relate to the world around us.
-It is easy for us as educators to complain that parents or society aren’t teaching appropriate manners, basic skills, or good habits, but students are constantly learning from implicit and explicit cues of those around them– and that includes from their teachers.
-If we are communicating to students that their emotional needs have no place in education, we reinforce the idea that emotional development is unimportant.
+In light of increasing rates of community and school violence, high-profile suicides, and self-segregation, we can no longer ignore the vital role that mental health and emotional intelligence play in human development and in how we relate to the world around us.
+It is easy for us as educators to complain that parents or society aren’t teaching appropriate manners, basic skills, or good habits, but students are constantly learning from implicit and explicit cues of those around them – and that includes from their teachers.
+If we are communicating to students that their emotional needs as students have no place in education, we reinforce the idea that emotional development is not important.
 While taking on something new can be scary, our students are worse off when we ignore their emotional needs altogether due to our own fears or discomfort.